 A suggested process for practicing for the interview includes:

 Job postings reveal quite a bit with regards to what a company is looking for with regards to their SAP job.
 It can reveal several keywords that point to various competencies and abilities they are looking for.
 You can use the job posting to see how your strengths align with the overall job responsibilities and requirements.
-For any job there could be several hundred applicants and six to twelve interviews.
+For any job, there could be several hundred applicants and six to twelve interviews.
 The SAP job market is constantly evolving and growing.
-Understanding current SAP training and job challenges allows you confidently navigate the competitive waters and set yourself apart.
+Understanding current SAP training and job challenges allow you confidently navigate the competitive waters and set yourself apart.

 Tailoring your strengths to the job posting show that you have done your research and also have thought about how you will be an asset to the company looking to hire someone.
 There are several common responsibilities that are called for in a job posting.
 These include things like: